 Since our inception, we have incurred significant operating losses.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of oral sulopenem and sulopenem.
-As of June 30, 2021, we had an accumulated deficit of \$378.1 million.
+As of September 30, 2021, we had an accumulated deficit of \$374.3 million.
 We expect to continue to incur significant expenses for the foreseeable future as we identify the next steps as to the potential additional clinical and non-clinical work to support a potential resubmission of the NDA for approval of oral sulopenem.
 In addition, if we obtain marketing approval for oral sulopenem, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
-We may also incur expenses in connection with the clinical development of sulopenem in additional indications, the establishment of additional sources for the manufacture of sulopenem tablets and IV vials or the in-license or acquisition of additional product candidates.
+We may also incur expenses in connection with the further clinical development of IV sulopenem and clinical evelopment of sulopenem in additional indications, the establishment of additional sources for the in-license or acquisition of additional product candidates.
 Additionally, we have incurred and expect to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses that we did not incur as a private company.